 9. Bake approximately an additional 2 minutes.

 10. Remove from oven.
-Let stand for a couple of minutes and use a Pizza cutter to slice.
+Let stand for a couple of minutes and use a Pizza Cutter to slice.
 Make larger pie shaped slices for dinner and smaller squares for appetizers...Buon Appetito!